Investment Club Tax Printer Software

 - ICLUBcentral's Federal Club Tax Printer software includes all sections of Form 1065, and allows you to print out a Schedule K-1 for each member of your club.

 What about the state taxes?

-- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, Pennsylvania, or Wisconsin must file a return with their state agencies.
+- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, or Pennsylvania must file a return with their state agencies.
 Fortunately, clubs in these states can use ICLUBcentral's State Club Tax Printer software to generate the necessary forms.

-- Clubs that are located in Massachusetts, New Jersey, or Wisconsin should also be aware that they are subject to certain conditions.
+- Clubs that are located in California, Massachusetts, or New Jersey should also be aware that they are subject to certain conditions.

 - Please note that even if ICLUBcentral does not offer a State Club Tax Printer for your state, you may still need to file a state return, so check with your state tax agency for specific requirements.

 - Finally, an increasing number of states require partnerships to file a return if the partnership has any partner who resides in that state, regardless of where the partnership is officially located.
 This may require some clubs to file with more than one state tax agency.
 To determine whether or not your club needs to file in adjacent states, please contact the appropriate state tax agency.